History of U.S. foreign policy, 1861–1897: Harrison administration, 1889–1893

 Republican Benjamin Harrison became president in 1889 after defeating Cleveland in the 1888 presidential election.
-Blaine and Secretary of State James G. Blaine found common ground on most major policy issues.
+Harrison and Secretary of State James G. Blaine found common ground on most major policy issues.
 Blaine played a major role in Harrison's administration, though Harrison made most of the major policy decisions in foreign affairs.
 Blaine served in the cabinet until 1892, when he resigned due to poor health and was replaced by John W. Foster.
 Harrison appreciated the forces of nationalism and imperialism which were inevitably pulling the United States onward into playing a more important part in world affairs as it grew rapidly in financial and economic prowess.
 The increasing importance of the United States in world affairs was reflected in the act of Congress in 1893 which raised the rank of the most important diplomatic representatives abroad from minister plenipotentiary to ambassador.

 Secretary of State Foster in 1892-1894 actively worked for the annexation of the independent Republic of Hawaii.
 Pro-American business interests had overthrown the Queen when she rejected constitutional limits on her powers.
 The new government realize that Hawaii was too small and militarily weak to survive in a world of aggressive imperialism, especially on the part of Japan.
 It was eager for American annexation.
 Foster believed Hawaii was vital to American interests in the Pacific.
 He nearly succeeded, but when Cleveland took office in March 1893, he reversed policy and tried to put the Queen back in power.